eras/conman/README.txt

        - Perl CGI
        - Perl DBI
        - Perl HTML::Table
-  2.2  Copy the caman.cgi file to a directory accessible by your web server,
+  2.2  Copy the conman.cgi file to a directory accessible by your web server,
        i.e. Apache HTTPD.
 We'll call this directory INSTALLPATH.
   2.3  Select a location (path) under your web server where the application
        should be visible, i.e. /ConnectionManager.
 We'll call this location